 6.Teatro La Fenice

-Teatro La Fenice is one of the most famous opera house in the world.
+Teatro La Fenice is one of the most famous opera house in the world and it is also the best place to visit in Venice.
 It was built in 1792 in Neoclassical style by Giannantonio Selva.
 But in December 1836 a big fire destroyed the inside structure, and again it rebuilt in just a year.

 The theatre performed the world premieres of numerous operas, In the nineteenth century including Sigismondo, Rossini’s Tancredi, Simon Boccanegra, Semiramide, Beatrice di Tenda, Donizetti’s Belisario, Pia de’ Tolomei, Maria de Rudenz, Verdi’s Ernani, Attila, Rigoletto, and La Traviata.